 Rome, the Eternal City, is probably the most beautiful city in the world.
 I often call it a city-museum: there is so much art and history everywhere you go!
 And no matter how many times you visit, you’ll always discover something new.

 On your first visit don’t miss the Colosseum, Roman Forum, Palatine Hill, the Pantheon, Trevi Fountain, Spanish Steps, Piazza Navona, the Vatican with St. Peter’s Basilica and Sistine Chapel, St. Angelo Bridge, and Castel Sant’Angelo.

 How to visit: Rome can best be visited on foot or by bike.
 Stay in the heart of the city center and prepare to walk a lot!
 Make sure to get skip-the-line tickets for all the main landmarks, or you risk standing in line the whole day (see Rome travel tips for more info).

 25. Maroon Bells, USA

 Maroon Bells in Colorado are said to be the most photographed mountains in the United States.
-But no matter how many pictures you had seen, you won’t be prepared for the stunning beauty of the place!
+But no matter how many pictures you have seen, you won’t be prepared for the stunning beauty of the place!